best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 ```

 Be sure to read the documentation for any of these tools, to understand what they are checking or changing in your code.
 Some can be configured to ignore or detect specific types of formatting error.
 You can run multiple of these, to catch a broader range of stylistic or programmatic errors.

-If you're considering these tools as part of a project, see [Continuous Integration](continuous-integration) for advice on automating them.
-Alternatively, explore other options, such as [pre-commit](https://pre-commit.com/), that do the formatting and checking on your machine prior to a Git commit.

 ## Example use cases for GitHub Actions